ivan7237d/pipe-function/README.md

 When binding a checkbox, use [`bindingPropsCheckbox`](https://github.com/obvibase/utils/blob/master/src/lib/react/bindingPropsCheckbox.ts) instead of `bindingProps` so that `checked` prop would be used instead of `value`.

-In the above example, we used `objectProp` lens to transform a `StateView` into another `StateView`, but like other lenses, it also works on `StateView`'s supertype `View`.
+In the component example we used `objectProp` lens to transform a `StateView` into another `StateView`, but like other lenses, it also works on `StateView`'s supertype `View`.
 Thanks to that, we can use `objectProp` in the conventional way to immutably set a property nested within a larger structure, as in the following example of a reducer that sets the value of `b` in `{ a: { b: string; c: string } }`:

 ```ts
 type State = { a: { b: string; c: string } };